 A few years ago I was touring “dracula’s” castle in Romania after applying for a Fulbright scholarship to study vampire literature.
 I republished a translation of an early story that I couldn’t find in the Kindle store, which *should* have been well past the creative commons copyright date.

-In an unexpected Christmas surprise, I got some emails today saying Amazon had deleted my Kindle Direct Publishing accounts, I can never publish on KDP again, and they aren’t required to pay me for previous sales.
+In an unexpected Christmas surprise, I got some emails saying Amazon had deleted my Kindle Direct Publishing accounts, I can never publish on KDP again, and that they aren’t required to pay me for previous sales.

 This happened during the height of my new book launch, when I was #1 in all my categories, and just starting to build reviews.
 So not ideal.
 The main problem was I had two duplicate KDP accounts with the same email, using different passwords.
 One of them was a mistake, but since I’ve had it for a couple years I decided to use it for this new book, because I write for very different genres and the two accounts helped me keep them organized.